 But be sure to research any product you intend to take carefully.
 Some companies claim their products do not contain THC, even if they do.

 All CBD companies should provide independent lab reports – also known as certificates of analysis.
 These documents allow you to see all of the cannabinoids present in the product.
+Aside from the THC, it's good to know the amounts of terpenes and cannabinoids you will be using.

 You should also be able to match the batch number of the product to the batch number on the report.
 If the company doesn’t provide these documents or you can’t match batch numbers, you can’t be certain the product is THC-free.
+Luckily, cbdMD does this already!

 cbdMD’s Superior Broad Spectrum Formula